Kostee/tft-overview/README.md

 - having all the data in one Pandas DataFrame, containing all the dates since April 2nd, 2012 to April 1st, 2022
 - generating summaries and visualizations, including correlation matrix and NA value information
 - merging dataset containing all the available daily data from last 10 years with detailed dates' data frame
-- some extra operations at the end of the code, with which I tried to solve the potential problem of bad input data format for the algorithm
+- some extra operations at the end of the code, with which I tried to solve the potential problem of bad input data format for the algorithm (removing NA values, adding artificial category, backward fill; in different configurations)

 ## Problems with Google repository
 Original scripts cloned contains some bugs, mostly caused by changes in new versions of *TensorFlow*, for which the code has not yet been adapted.
 Therefore, in many places the code is modified to work as of April 2022.